-In this step, you will learn the skill of Expanding and Prompting to increase your child's motivation and responsiveness.
+In this step, you will use the skill of Expanding and Prompting to increase your child's motivation and responsiveness.

 - 1. Copy (imitate) the child's actions, sounds and expressions; add an extra dose of happy facial expressions; it will be easier to imitate without taking anything away from the child if you have two sets of some common objects and toys, for example, two toy cars, spoons, cups, balls etc. - 2.
 Help the child in what she/he is doing, but don't intrude or direct - 3.
 Let the child lead; follow whatever the child does.
 At this stage don't worry about teaching the child; - 4.
 Try to balance the turns, give a little pause after your action and wait for the child to act before imitating the action again; this way, you help the child learn turn-taking. - 5.
 Next, you can add a small step (Expand) from your side while you copy the child's actions.
 For example, if the child is playing with a car: - a. you first copy the child's actions - b. when you get the child's attention, then make the car go down a ramp or hit a box, showing a lot of excitement when that happens. - c.
-Don't worry whether or not the child picks up your addition instantly; at this stage, what matters most is that the child pays attention to you and your actions. - 6.
-Prompting means giving extra help.
-If the child is engaged but not picking up your Expanding even after practising, use Prompting.
-The following is an example of Prompting for the activity of moving a toy car to-and-fro or making the car go down the ramp/hit a wall: - a.
-Show the activity at least twice, making sure that you have the child's attention first.
-Pause after each activity and look expectantly towards the child - b.
-Prompt the child by putting the car in the child's hand and moving it to-and-fro or making the car go down the ramp/hit a wall - c.
-As soon as the child (with your help) does the activity, give a lot of enthusiastic praise - d.
-Repeat the activity a few times but don't force the child; if the child loses interest then shift to following the child's lead don't rush it come back to it when the child is engaged again. - e.
-With practice, gradually reduce the prompt, for example, instead of putting the car in the child's hand, guide the child's hand to touch the car and later even to touch the child's elbow may be enough to prompt the child. - f.
-As soon as the child does the activity or makes an effort to do it give plenty of rewards (see below), and follow by taking your turn and then giving a pause and looking expectantly towards the child.
-You may need to repeat a) to e) a few times and in different activities and routines before a good turn-taking routine is established.
+Don't worry whether or not the child picks up your addition instantly; at this stage, what matters most is that the child pays attention to you and your actions. - d.
+Repeat the activity at least twice, then give a pause and wait, looking expectantly at the child (time-delay).
+If the child copies the extended activity. - e.
+If the child does the extended activity, give a lot of praise to reward the child. - f.
+If the child does not follow the extended activity then use the Prompting described below.